willsowerbutts/gogoboot/README.md

 Building GoGoBoot
 -----------------

-I use a Debian (12) Linux system with the gcc-m68k-linux-gnu.
+I use a Debian (12) Linux system with the gcc-m68k-linux-gnu cross-compiler package.
 Some of the scripts use `python`.

-Just type `make -j` and you will end up with a `.rom` file for each target.
+Just type `make -j` and you should end up with a `.rom` and `.elf` file for each target.

 To program EPROMs for the Q40, run `make q40-split` and separate high/low `.rom` files will be generated.